 UK Climate Change Risk Assessment (CCRa)

-Sayers and Partners led a quantified assessment of future flood risks from all sources (coastal, fluvial, pluvial and groundwater) for the whole of the UK together with an assessment of alternative adaptation strategies.
+Paul Sayers led the flooding aspects of the CCRA 2012, and Sayers and Partners led the quantified assessment of future flood risks from all sources (coastal, fluvial, pluvial and groundwater) for the whole of the UK together with an assessment of alternative adaptation strategies.
 The analysis was completed using the innovative Future Flood Explorer.

 The detail project reports and findings can be found here

 A summary presentation (delivered at the Flood and Coastal 2016 Conference , Telford Uk) is here

 The study was lead by Sayers and Partners.
 The project team includes Paul Sayers, Dr Matt Horritt, Prof. Edmund Penning-Rowsell and Andrew McKenzie of BGS.

 The study is ongoing - for further information contact Paul Sayers (firstname.lastname@example.org)

 Example outputs from the UK Future Flood Explorer